gilvbp/chromium/testing/buildbot/README.md

 on trybots.
 * [filters/](./filters/) -- filters out tests that shouldn't be
 run in a particular mode.
-* [check.py](./check.py) -- makes sure the buildbot configuration json
+* [manage.py](./manage.py) -- makes sure the buildbot configuration json is in a standardized format.
-satisifies certain criteria.

 ### Starlark inputs